pgpkeys-eu/pgpkeys-eu.github.io/docs/critique-critique.md

 > In general the crypto-refresh draft tends to ignore the requirements of long term storage needs and considers online communication and software deployment pattern as the major OpenPGP usage.
 > Data and software life-cycle management has not been adequately taken in consideration and thus the draft regresses heavily from 30 years of PGP history.

-No example of "ignoring the requirements of long term storage needs" has been given, unless this refers to the OPTIONAL GCM mode, which being OPTIONAL[^11] can be ignored by such applications.
+No example of "ignoring the requirements of long term storage needs" has been given, unless this refers to the OPTIONAL[^11] GCM mode, which being OPTIONAL[^11] can be ignored by such applications.

 Conclusion
 ==========